sneeuwballen/zipperposition/doc/meta_prover.rst

 Indexing
 ^^^^^^^^

-It is important to have
+It is important to have some form of indexing.
+See the page about :ref:`ho_indexing`.

 Biblio
 ------